AsadOptics/fringe-resolved-shg-autocorrelation/README.md

 It can be used as a learning tool, debugging tool, or forward model for understanding why a measured fringe resolved autocorrelation trace may look different from an ideal transform limited pulse.

+It can be upgraded to higher order fringe resolved autocorrelators.
+For instance, if the nonlinear crystal/detector is THG, FHG, replace the power of (E1+E2) in line#914 from 2(default value) to 3 or 4 respectively.

 ---

 ## Purpose